Shikaga/PitchBlackAnalysis/index.md

 The one small emotional glimmer in the film, is the precious few scenes that Riddick and Jack, now called Kyra, spend together.

 The film makers intention here is obvious.
 The character of Carolyn Fry was the core of *Pitch Black* and an emotional tether for Riddick to hold on.
-That character is now gone, and to reinforce this Riddick always pronounces Kyra's name *Cara*, with as an attempt to remind you of the protagonist of the former film.
+That character is now gone, and to reinforce this Riddick always pronounces Kyra's name *Cara* as an attempt to remind you of the protagonist of the former film.

 And in the same way as Carolyn Fry in *Pitch Black*, Kyra sacrifices her life to save Riddick.

-It seems really unecessary to have changed her name in the film, if there attempt was truly to drive this home; we get it, it doesn't pay to be Riddick's friend.
+It seems really unecessary to have changed her name in the film, if their attempt was truly to drive this home; we get it, it doesn't pay to be Riddick's friend.

 But there are other scenes in which we can almost glimpse something a little deeper within them.
 Their scene in Crematoria in which Riddick confronts Jack about her decision to sign up with mercenaries, actually feels like a small pocket of depth under an otherwise shallow surface.